-- (i) where a destination alternate aerodrome is required, the amount of fuel required to enable the aeroplane to perform a missed approach at the destination aerodrome or climb to the expected cruising altitude or fly the expected routing or descend to the point where the expected approach is initiated; and conduct the approach and landing at the destination alternate aerodrome; or - (ii) where a flight is operated without a destination alternate aerodrome, the amount of fuel required to enable the aeroplane to fly for 15 minutes at holding speed at 450 m (1 500 ft) above destination aerodrome elevation in standard conditions; or - (iii) where the aerodrome of intended landing is an isolated aerodrome- - (aa) for a reciprocating engine aeroplane, the amount of fuel required to fly for 45 minutes plus 15 per cent of the flight time planned to be spent at cruising level, including final reserve fuel, or two hours, whichever is less; or - (ab) for a turbine-engined aeroplane, the amount of fuel required to fly for two hours at normal cruise consumption above the destination aerodrome, including final reserve fuel; - (e) final reserve fuel, which shall be the amount of fuel on arrival at the destination alternate aerodrome, or the destination aerodrome when no destination alternate aerodrome is required- - (i) for a reciprocating engine aeroplane, the amount of fuel required to fly for 45 minutes; or - (ii) for a turbine-engined aeroplane, the amount of fuel required to fly for 30 minutes at holding speed at 450 metres (1500 feet) above aerodrome elevation in standard conditions;

-- (f) additional fuel, which shall be the supplementary amount of fuel required to enable the aeroplane to descend as necessary and proceed to land at an alternate aerodrome in the event of engine failure or loss of pressurisation based on the assumption that such a failure occurs at the most critical point along the route; - (g) discretionary fuel, which shall be the extra amount of fuel to be carried at the discretion of the pilot-in-command. - (5) An operator shall determine one final reserve fuel value for each aeroplane type and variant in their fleet rounded up to an easily recalled figure. - (6) The use of fuel after flight commencement for purposes other than originally intended during pre-flight planning shall require a reanalysis and, if applicable, adjustment of the planned operation.

-62. Additional requirements for operations beyond 60 minutes to an en-route alternate aerodrome

-When conducting operations beyond 60 minutes from a point on a route to an en-route alternate aerodrome operators shall ensure that-

-- (a) en-route alternate aerodromes are identified; and - (b) the pilot-in-command has access to current information on the identified en-route alternate aerodromes, including operational status and meteorological conditions.
+(e) destination alternate fuel, which shall be: (i) where a destination alternate aerodrome is required, the amount of fuel required to enable the aeroplane to: a) perform a missed approach at the destination aerodrome; b) climb to the expected cruising altitude; c) fly the expected routing; d) descend to the point where the expected approach is initiated; and e) conduct the approach and landing at the destination alternate aerodrome; or (ii) where a flight is operated without a destination alternate aerodrome, the amount of fuel required to enable the aeroplane to fly for 15 minutes at holding speed at 450 m (1 500 ft) above destination aerodrome elevation in standard conditions; or (iii) where the aerodrome of intended landing is an isolated aerodrome: a) for a reciprocating engine aeroplane, the amount of fuel required to fly for 45 minutes plus 15 per cent of the flight time planned to be spent at cruising level, including final reserve fuel, or two hours, whichever is less; or b) for a turbine-engined aeroplane, the amount of fuel required to fly for two hours at normal cruise consumption above the destination aerodrome, including final reserve fuel; (f) Final reserve fuel, which shall be the amount of fuel on arrival at the destination alternate aerodrome, or the destination aerodrome when no destination alternate aerodrome is required: (i) for a reciprocating engine aeroplane, the amount of fuel required to fly for 45 minutes; or (ii) for a turbine-engined aeroplane, the amount of fuel required to fly for 30 minutes at holding speed at 450 m (1 500 ft) above aerodrome elevation in standard conditions; (g) additional fuel, which shall be the supplementary amount of fuel required to enable the aeroplane to descend as necessary and proceed to land at an alternate aerodrome in the event of engine failure or loss of pressurization based on the assumption that such a failure occurs at the most critical point along the route; (h) discretionary fuel, which shall be the extra amount of fuel to be carried at the discretion of the pilot-incommand.
+(4) The operator should determine one final reserve fuel value for each aeroplane type and variant in their fleet rounded up to an easily recalled figure.
+(5) The use of fuel after flight commencement for purposes other than originally intended during pre-flight planning shall require a re-analysis and, if applicable, adjustment of the planned operation.
+In-Flight Fuel Management 63 (1) Additional requirements for operations beyond 60 minutes to an en-route alternate aerodrome.
+64 When conducting operations beyond 60 minutes from a point on a route to an en-route alternate aerodrome operators should ensure that: a) en-route alternate aerodromes are identified; and b) the pilot-in-command has access to current information on the identified en-route alternate aerodromes, including operational status and meteorological conditions Refuelling with Passengers on board 65 An aeroplane shall not be refuelled when passengers are embarking, on board or disembarking unless it is properly attended by qualified personnel ready to initiate and direct an evacuation of the aeroplane by the most practical and expeditious means available.
+When refuelling with passengers embarking, on board or disembarking, two-way communication shall be maintained by the aeroplane's intercommunication system or other suitable means between the ground crew supervising the refuelling and the qualified personnel on board the aeroplane.